nus-cs2103-AY2324S1/ip/docs/README.md

 * DATE can be entered in these three format: `yyyy-MM-dd HH:mm` `yyyy-MM-dd` `HH:mm`.
 > [!NOTE]
 > It is possible to key in only the time, e.g. `/from HH:mm`
-           However, our chatbot will assume the date as the date your added the task.
+> However, our chatbot will assume the date as the date you added the task.

 Example of usage: `event career fair /from 2023-09-20 16:00 /to 2023-09-20 18:00`